dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Before we start with the actual presentation let us introduce ourselves.

+My name is Jürgen, I am a full time Drupal developer in Fenomen web agency.
+I have about 4 years of experience with Drupal professionally.

-My name is Jürgen and I’m a Drupal developer.
-I work for Fenomen web agency.
+My Name is Mait and I work for Fenomen web agency as well.
+I have been working with Drupal for about 1 year professionally.

+Before

+---

 so now that everyone are prepared for what comes next, let's start the presentation